 Source: Steven Dewall/Parachute

 Ariel Kaye, Parachute’s Founder and CEO, shared her Venice suggestions when we opened for business a while back.
-And though we’re still locals, a lot has changed since then: Parachute has moved into a larger office and opened a Showroom Store.
+And though we’re still locals, a lot has changed since then: Parachute has moved into a larger office and opened a store.
 Some of our old favorites have packed up and new shops have settled in.

 To keep up with the times, we asked Ariel to update our guide to the best stores, restaurants and happy hour haunts in the neighborhood.
 Think of it as a companion, not a replacement, to the old list and expand your itinerary during your next visit to town.